 If you’d like a more strenuous day, the Tunnel Creek trail rises from the same parking area, quickly getting to beautiful views of the lake on a quiet trail amid pines and boulders.
 Stop at the Tunnel Creek cafe for coffee or a drink, and be sure to leave time for shopping and exploring the main strip in Truckee when you return, which is filled with various craft, clothing, and sweet shops.
 Dinner will be on your own tonight, and there are many options in Truckee.

 There are loop trails to explore, with pines and fir and huge granite boulders all around, and the lakes are perfect for cooling off in the clear water.
 A longer day can be made by continuing along the PCT to Squaw Valley, but for most, exploring the region and returning the way you came is just fine.
-Again, you’ll enjoy a picnic lunch from your hotel, and dinner will be on your own.
+Dinner will be on your own.
 If you happen to be in Truckee on a Thursday night, be sure to explore their summer street festival downtown.

 South Lake Tahoe – It’s time to say good-bye to Truckee and head to South Tahoe, where you’ll stay at the luxurious lakeside Landing Tahoe Resort and Spa.
 The drive is just over an hour along the west side of the lake and includes many jaw-dropping views enroute (try to keep your eyes on the road).